Local Cadet Returns to Help Spread Robotics

 Oxford University’s colleges have scholarship funds available for low-income students.

-The problem, however, is recruiting those young people, College for Every Student CEO and President Rick Dalton said.
+The problem, however, is recruiting those young people, CFES CEO and President Rick Dalton said.

 “It’s a not a money issue,” he explained.
 “The hardest part, I think, for well-endowed institutions, is getting everybody on board (to help students get there and succeed).”14 January 2017